orbitdb-archive/orbit/README.md

-# anonymous-networks
+# Orbit

+Previously known as: **Anonymous Networks**

 ## Introduction

-Anonymous Networks is a proof-of-concept ***distributed, peer-to-peer chat application built on top of [IPFS](http://ipfs.io)***.
+Orbit is a proof-of-concept ***distributed, peer-to-peer chat application built on top of [IPFS](http://ipfs.io)***.

-*"Anonymous"* as in no real-names, no emails. *"Anonymous"* **not** as in *"hide your traffic"*.

 All content (messages, files, metadata) are saved in IPFS as files or objects.

 There's currently a server that tracks the head (IPFS hash) of a linked list that enables traversing the history of a channel's messages.
 In future this will be replaced by IPNS.

 The messages are encrypted by default.
 Currently there's only one key pair that is used for the crypto.
-This will change in the future once IPFS has keystore implemented.
+This will change in the future once IPFS has keystore implemented. **Please note that atm Orbit is not secure!**

 ![Screenshot 1](https://raw.githubusercontent.com/haadcode/anonymous-networks/master/screenshots/screenshot1%202015-11-17.png)
 ![Screenshot 2](https://raw.githubusercontent.com/haadcode/anonymous-networks/master/screenshots/screenshot2%202015-11-17.png)